MakeSchool-Tutorials/sa-2018-rotten-potatoes/P01-Dev-Environment/content.md

 ![Public Directory](assets/public_dir.jpg)

-Go ahead and open your `style.css` file and delete the default CSS that comes in it your project (we'll be adding Bootstrap later.)
+Go ahead and open your `style.css` file and delete the default CSS that comes in it your project (we'll be adding Bootstrap later).

 > [action]
 >